 If you were stranded on a deserted island, what one possession would you want with you?
-If you're like many people, you may have answered, "The Bible."
+If you're like many people, you answered, "The Bible."
 Why?
-Because we value it as the Word of God, and we know that if we're alone and in turmoil, the Bible is the one book that would bring us spiritual comfort.
+Because we value it as the Word of God, and we know that if we were alone and in turmoil, the Bible is the one book that would bring us spiritual comfort.
 But that is a "what if" scenario.

 Throughout the Bible we learn of humanity's rebellion and how it was met with God's redemption.
 The Old Testament tells us that Christ is coming, and the New Testament tells us He is here.
 Each time we read a passage in the Bible, we should study it in light of God's overall plan of salvation and the work of the Messiah.

-We need the Bible -- not only to learn of God's redemption, but to grow in our relationship with Him.
+We need the Bible—not only to learn of God's redemption but to grow in our relationship with Him.
 The Word of God is the only food that can feed our souls.
-Jesus quotes the Old Testament in Matthew 4:4, saying: "It is written: 'Man shall not live on bread alone, but on every word that comes from the mouth of God.'"
+Scripture tells us, "[M]an does not live on bread alone but on every word that comes from the mouth of the Lord" (Deuteronomy 8:3b).
 Many of God's children are spiritually malnourished because they are neglecting their spiritual food.

 Prayer: Father, thank You for Your Word.
-Help me to remember the importance of it and take time every day to study it.
+Help me to remember the importance of it.
+Help me to take time every day to study and feast on Scripture.
 I pray in the name of Jesus.
 Amen.

-"Man does not live on bread alone but on every word that comes from the mouth of the Lord" (Deuteronomy 8:3).
+"[M]an does not live on bread alone but on every word that comes from the mouth of the Lord" (Deuteronomy 8:3b).

 Learn more in Dr. Michael Youssef's sermon series Know Your Bible: LISTEN NOW